immense/immybot-documentation/src/scripts.md

 ### Software Version Action

-These scripts an be used on a software version for installation, post-installation, uninstallation, post-uninstallation, testing, and upgrade scripts.
+These scripts can be used on a software version for installation, post-installation, uninstallation, post-uninstallation, testing, and upgrade scripts.

 ### Maintenance Task